 - Verification procedures

-Because of the HACCP and HARPC responsibilities that are necessary for complying with FSMA, food and beverage manufacturers shoulder a significant burden to develop airtight SOPs.
-Basically, there is zero tolerance for contamination.
+Because of the regulations outlined by the HACCP and HARPC, which are necessary for complying with FSMA, food and beverage manufacturers are responsible for shouldering a significant burden in developing airtight SOPs.
+Essentially, there is zero tolerance for contamination.

 What does all this have to do with food-grade lubricants?
-The right lubricant must be assigned to each application in the manufacturing process, and those food-safe lubricants must stand up to FSMA requirements.
-Otherwise, a manufacturer is at a significant risk of threatening public health, losing consumer confidence and footing costs of recall and notification that could inhibit the ability to operate.
+The right lubricant must be assigned to each application in the manufacturing process, and those food-safe lubricants must meet FSMA requirements.
+Otherwise, a manufacturer is at significant risk of threatening public health, losing consumer confidence, footing the costs of recalls, and inhibiting the facility's ability to continue operations.

 Unlike other industries, the food and beverage processing industry faces unique circumstances that can pose hazards to food safety when it comes to lubrication.
-Lubricants must stand up to extreme conditions - heat, cold, water and steam, to name a few.
+These conditions can create challenges for facilities when lubricating their food processing equipment.

-To develop a program in keeping with FSMA standards that will reduce liability and help protect public health, there are several factors to consider:
+To develop a lubrication program in line with FSMA standards that will reduce liability and help protect public health, there are several action items a facility should perform.

 - Identify every step in the manufacturing process.